PaulioRandall/p21/README.md

 ## Usage Notes

-1. Doc strings include the comment delimters unless cleaned with `cleanFileNode` or by your own means.
+1. Doc strings include the comment delimters unless cleaned with `cleanNodes` or by your own means.
-2. Cleaning and managing the whitespace in node values is your responsibility.
+2. Cleaning and managing other whitespace in node values is your responsibility.
 3. Path segments must adhere to: `^[$@a-zA-Z_][$@a-zA-Z0-9_\-]*$`.
 This list may be extended in future to include **almost** any string character.
 4. Nodes with the same name are in order of appearance within the file.
 5. Yes, it will parse block comments in CSS nodes too.